The Case of the Marketing Train Wreck

 Marketing is the new frontline … the business shop window where a credible digital presence is essential.

-So what are the Red Flag Danger Zones and looming marketing train wrecks needing urgent attention:
+So what should you focus on, and where are your Red Flags and looming marketing train wrecks needing urgent attention:

 Your Digital Presence … is it letting you down?